 “These are kids who grew up with other gay people,” he says.
 “It is not scary.
 It is not frightening.
 They are the generation of ‘Will & Grace.’”

 Bragman has assisted 15 public figures in coming out, starting with “Bewitched” star Dick Sargent in 1991.
-He consulted college football star Michael Sam, a top NFL draft pick, announce that he was gay earlier this week.
+He consulted college football star Michael Sam, a top NFL draft pick, in his coming out publicly earlier this week.
 Bragman sees parallels between Sam’s and Page’s announcements, particularly in their age group and with the length of their careers ahead of them.

 “I think we are going to see this more and more and more,” he says.
 “I just think this is the new normal.
 People are going to be out, and we are just going to be used to it.
 The only kind of thing we don’t have in Hollywood is the male action star, but that is more nuanced.”